Killo023/theassignmentai/SUPABASE_DATABASE_FIX.md

 2. Click **"New Query"** button

 ### Step 3: Run the Setup Script

+**Option A: Full Setup (Recommended)**
 1. Open the file `supabase-setup.sql` from your project root
-2. Copy ALL the contents (144 lines of SQL)
+2. Copy ALL the contents (SQL without the final SELECT statements)
 3. Paste it into the Supabase SQL editor
 4. Click **"Run"** to execute the script

+**Option B: Quick Fix (Assignments table only)**
+1. Open the file `create-assignments-table-only.sql` from your project root
+2. Copy ALL the contents
+3. Paste it into the Supabase SQL editor
+4. Click **"Run"** to execute the script

+> 💡 **Note**: The SQL syntax error at "UNION" has been fixed.
+Use the updated files.

 ### Step 4: Verify Setup
 Run this command to test the database: